RasmusKoRiis/nf-core-fluseq/README.md

 - Consensus sequence analysis with Nextclade.
 - Mutation calling for all segments.
 - Generation of a comprehensive report in CSV format.
-- Output of high-quality sequences in a multiple FASTA file.
+- Output of sequences in a multiple FASTA file.

+The pipeline consist of four different worflows listed bellow:

+1) Human Influenza FASTQ analysis (human)
+  Alignment of FASTQ and mutation analysis
+2) Human Influenza FASTA analysis (human-fasta) (under development) Mutation analysis
+3) Avian Influenza FASTQ analysis (avian)
+  Alignment of FASTQ and mutation analysis
+4) Avian Influenza FASTA analysis (avian-fasta) Mutation analysis

 ## Compatibility